software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 Then, we can implement a POST method endpoint `/api/answers` for this use-case.
 If the user is trying to answer a quiz which is not published we should return a `403 Forbidden` status as a response.
 If the user is trying to answer a quiz which does not exist we should return a `404 Not Found` status as a response.
 If the answer is invalid (for example blank answer text), we should return a `400 Bad Request` status as a response.

 The remaining user stories include both backend-related and frontend-related tasks.
-For example, for the _fifth user story_ we could have the following tasks:

-1. Add a QuizRestController class and a method for the /api/quizzes endpoint which returns published quizzes
-2. Add a React component which lists published quizzes

 Before starting to implement the frontend features, we should test that the endpoints work as expected.
 GET method endpoints are easy to test with a web browser by just visiting the endpoint URL, for example <http://localhost:8080/api/quizzes>.
 POST method endpoints can be tested with tools such as [Postman](https://www.postman.com/).

 {: .note }